Economic Growth and Gender Equality: An Analysis Using IMF Data

 We kept percents as decimals to make them easy to work with for calculation.
 Different countries have different baseline level of economic growth and gender equality.
 We calculated the percent change to make them comparable.

-Gender Inequality Index (GII) is a composite measure of gender inequality using three dimensions: reproducitve health, empowerment, and labor market.
+Gender Inequality Index (GII) is a composite measure of gender inequality using three dimensions: reproductive health, empowerment, and labor market.
 GII ranges from 0 to 1.
 While 0 indicates gender equality, 1 indicates gender inequality, possibly the worst outcome for one gender in all three dimensions.

-# Calculate percent change for each ref_area
+# Calculate percent change for each country

 # First, create a copy and reset the index to avoid duplicate index issues